gabbro246/archivetools/readme.md

 **Flags:**
 - `-f`, `--folder`: Specifies the folder to scan for duplicate files.
+- `--mode`: Specifies the mode for date selection of the kept file.
+Options are:
+  - `default`: EXIF > Sidecar > Metadata.
+  - `oldest`: Selects the oldest date from any source.
+  - `exif`: Only uses EXIF dates.
+  - `sidecar`: Only uses sidecar file dates.
+  - `metadata`: Only uses file metadata dates.

 ### Set Files to Selected Date with `setdates.py`
-Sets the file creation and modification dates of media files to a selected date based on various modes, including EXIF data, file metadata, sidecar files, or the oldest available date.
+This script sets the creation and modification dates of media files and their associated sidecar files to a selected date, which can be chosen based on EXIF data, file metadata, sidecar files, or the oldest available date.

 **Usage:**
 ```bash